Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Real-Data Experiments

+\revOneB{The maximum Kruskal rank in this experiment is $R=450$.
+Using this value as an initial rank results in a low-rank model having a large number of parameters, which is computationally expensive to estimate\footnote{\revOneB{To check this assertion, we conducted the experiment with $R=450$ as the initial rank.
+We obtained somewhat degraded RMSE and MAE values (0.879 and 0.676, respectively) with a significantly higher computational cost.}}.
+Thus, we choose $R=50$ as the initial VB-PMF rank.
+For the other PMF estimation approaches, we tested candidate ranks within $\{5,10,15,\dotsc,50\}$ during the validation stage.}

-During the testing phase (also during validation for the ValErr approach), for each test sample, one rating is hidden and predicted using the estimated PMF from each approach.
+During the testing phase, for each test sample, one rating is hidden and predicted using the estimated PMF.
 The predicted rating is found by computing its conditional expectation with respect to the estimated joint PMF.
-In particular, let the current test sample be $\y_t = [y_{1,t}, \dotsc, y_{N,t}]^\mathsf{T}$ and suppose that $y_{N,t} = 0$, i.e., hidden.
+In particular, let the current test sample be $\y_{\rm test} = [y_{1}, \dotsc, y_{N}]^\mathsf{T}$ and suppose that $y_{N} = 0$, i.e., hidden.
 The predicted rating is then

-where the conditional PMF can be computed from the joint PMF via Bayes' theorem.
-The quality of the predictions is evaluated by computing the RMSE and the mean absolute error (MAE) between the predicted and true ratings.
-Moreover, the mean NLL of the test dataset is presented as a means of comparing the overall quality of the models (the lower the better).